-There is an old, black painted timber church, Búðakirkja church, and a graveyard at Búðir.
+There is an old, black-painted timber church, Búðakirkja church, and a graveyard at Búðir.
 It is the only reminder of a vibrant fishing village once located at Búðir until the 19th century.
-It is hard to imagine now that at Búðir was once one of the main trading centres in the west, but as you travel further along the peninsula, you will see remnants from fishing stations in many places.
+It is hard to imagine now that Búðir was once one of the main trading centres in the west, but as you travel further along the peninsula, you will see remnants of fishing stations in many places.

 The first church which was built at Búðir dates back to 1703 and became an annexe church from Staðastaður, but churches have been rebuilt here several times.

-In 1816 Búðakirkja was even shut down, but rebuilt in 1848 by permission from the Danish King.
-The current church was consecrated in 1987, rebuilt to the liking of the original church.
+In 1816 Búðakirkja was even shut down, but rebuilt in 1848 with permission from the Danish King.
+The current church was consecrated in 1987, and rebuilt to the liking of the original church.

 Búðakirkja church is very popular with photographers as it is so scenic.

 The church-door ring at Búðakirkja church at Búðir.

 I have an old painting of Búðakirkja church hanging on the wall in my dining room, painted by one of our noted painters.
 In the painting the church is white, so the former church must have been white.
 But I like the black painted current church, it is so beautiful with the white window cases and the white-painted door.

 There are very old (by Iceland's standard) artifacts in the church, for example, an altarpiece that dates back to 1750.
 And a clock that dates back to 1672.

 When I have visited this church has always been locked, and most of Iceland's churches are locked now due to robbery and vandalism in our churches :(